phfaist/latexpp/README.rst

     # before running latexpp
     - 'latexpp.fixes.bib.CopyBblFixes'

     # Expand some macros.
-Instead of trying to infer the exact expansion that
+Latexpp doesn't parse \newcommand's, so you need to
-    # (pdf)latex would itself perform, you specify here a custom string that the
+    # specify here the LaTeX code that the macro should be expanded to.
+If the
-    # macro will be expanded to.
-If the macro has arguments, specify the nature
+    # macro has arguments, specify the nature of the arguments here in the
-    # of the arguments here in the 'argspec:' key (a '*' is an optional *
+    # 'argspec:' key (a '*' is an optional * character, a '[' one optional
-    # character, a '[' one optional square-bracket-delimited argument, and a '{'
+    # square-bracket-delimited argument, and a '{' is a mandatory argument).
+The
-    # is a mandatory argument).
-The argument values are available via the
+    # argument values are available via the placeholders %(1)s, %(2)s, etc. Make
-    # placeholders %(1)s, %(2)s, etc. Make sure to use single quotes for strings
-    # that contain \ backslashes.
+    # sure to use single quotes for strings that contain \ backslashes.
     - name: 'latexpp.fixes.macro_subst.Fixes'
       config:
         macros: